-ACS Award in Analytical Chemistry
+ACS Award In Analytical Chemistry

-Van Duyne has published some 250 articles in scholarly books and journals and has served on the advisory boards of several publications including the Journal of Physical Chemistry, Accounts of Chemical Research, and Annual Reviews of Physical Chemistry.
+Despite retiring in 2006, Enke remains involved in research, collaborating with Gary M. Hieftje of Indiana University and David Koppenaal of Pacific Northwest National Laboratory to further develop distance-of-flight mass spectrometry, which Enke invented in the 2000s.

-Van Duyne is the recipient of numerous awards and honors.
-For example, he was elected to the American Academy of Arts & Sciences and was recognized with the Earle K. Plyler Prize for Molecular Spectroscopy, the L’Oreal Art & Science of Color Prize, a National Science Foundation Creativity Extension Award, and the Ellis R. Lippincott Award.
+He has received a number of awards, including the ACS Award in Chemical Instrumentation in 1974 and the ACS Award for Computers in Chemistry in 1989.

-Van Duyne will present the award address before the Division of Analytical Chemistry at the fall ACS national meeting in Boston.
+Enke will present the award address before the Divisions of Analytical Chemistry and Environmental Chemistry during the fall ACS national meeting.

 Join the conversation